 What does a child modelling agency do?

 Your agency will send the model book out to clients; set up auditions, or ‘castings’; organise payments.
 The agency earns from commission.
 Most take the standard 25%/37.50% commission on all fees (excluding travel expenses).
 Most will help you secure your Child Performance License too.
-“The licence is a Government requirement for all children aged from six months to 16 years,” says Gareth Bancroft from Boss Agency in Manchester.
+“The licence is a Government requirement for all children aged from six months to 16 years,” says Gareth Bancroft from Boss Model Management in Manchester.
 The licence is applied for through your Local Education Authority (LEA) or, visit the National Network for Children in Employment & Entertainment (NCEE) for more information on the employment of school-age children.
 Regardless of whether your child has started school.
 LEA requirements can vary from area to area, but generally a licence will enable your child to work between 20 to 30 times over a six-month period.

 How much money could my child earn?

 The money can vary, from £40 a job to thousands.
-The average rate is around £40 an hour, but you will also get paid for going on castings (around £25).
+The average rate is around £50 an hour, but you will also get paid for going on castings (around £25).
 Advertising pays considerably more than editorial work but it is also much harder to get.
 “Loads of children go to auditions for commercials and it is really competitive,” says Denise Sellers.
 But who’s to say you won’t get lucky?
 “You just might hit the jackpot and get an ad campaign that will potentially pay your child’s university fees,” says Linda McLean.
 A successful child model could earn anywhere between £1000 to £50k and then some in their career.